 Child support lawyers ensure a fair negotiation between the two divorced parents.

 The judge will consider the same guidelines and formulas to conclude an amount of payment.
-When divorce is final, it’s recommended to hire a lawyer for mediation and to look after the children’s best interest.
+When divorce is final, hiring a lawyer is recommended to mediate and look after the children’s best interests is recommended.

 Avoid illegal troubles